BojanDjurdjevic995/image/README.md

 composer require baki/image
 ```
 # Usage
-For use Image package you must use this in our controller
+To use Image package, use this in your controller
 ```
 use StoreImage;
 ```